yehyehyeh/ectagwebsite/content/authors/chenglab/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: house
+- icon: envelope
-  icon_pack: fab
+  icon_pack: fas
   link: https://cheng.bio/

 # Link to a PDF of your resume/CV from the About widget.